Lipkowski/just-the-docs/docs/ChatGPT - a threat?.md

 ---
 layout: default
-title: ChatGPT — a threat?
+title: ChatGPT — a threat or friend
 nav_order: 9
 ---